-Under the direction of FHFA, we have implemented the single security initiative, which is intended to increase the liquidity of the to-be-announced ("TBA") market.
-The single security initiative provides for Freddie Mac and Fannie Mae to issue a single (common) mortgage-related security, called the "Uniform Mortgage-Backed SecurityTM" or "UMBS®," as well as a "Supers®" mortgage-backed security, which is a resecuritization of UMBS, Supers and certain other TBA-eligible securities.
-Also, as part of the single security initiative, Freddie Mac began to issue a non-TBA-eligible mortgage-backed security referred to as an "MBS."
+Under the direction of FHFA, we are implementing the single security initiative, which is intended to increase the liquidity of the to-be-announced ("TBA") market.
+The single security initiative provides for Freddie Mac and Fannie Mae to issue a single (common) mortgage-related security, to be called the "Uniform Mortgage-Backed SecurityTM" or "UMBSTM".
+Also, as part of the single security initiative, each of Freddie Mac and Fannie Mae will be able to issue a "SupersTM" mortgage-related security, which is a resecuritization of UMBS and certain other TBA-eligible securities (including previously-issued Supers).
+As part of the single security initiative, Freddie Mac supers).
+As part of the single security initiative, Freddie Mac will begin to issue a non-TBA-eligible mortgage-backed security referred to as an "MBS."
 As noted below, Fannie Mae also issues a mortgage-backed security referred to as an MBS.
-In addition, Fannie Mae issues mortgage-backed securities referred to as "Megas."
-Certain Megas may be commingled with Freddie Mac-issued securities as described below.

-The CSP is a shared securitization infrastructure that has undertaken certain securitization functions previously executed in-house separately by each of Freddie Mac and Fannie Mae.
+The CSP is a shared securitization infrastructure that will undertake certain securitization functions previously executed in-house separately by each of Freddie Mac and Fannie Mae.
 CSS owns and operates the CSP.
 CSS is jointly owned by Freddie Mac and Fannie Mae.
-The CSP performs certain data acceptance, issuance support and bond administration activities for us related to our Pass-Through Certificates and securities backing such Certificates, including calculation of payments and ongoing reporting to investors.
-The CSP also enables commingling in resecuritizations of certain Freddie Mac-issued securities and certain Fannie Mae-issued securities, as described below.
+CSS will be performing certain significant securities administration functions related to our Pass-Through Certificates and securities backing such certificates, including calculations of payments and ongoing reporting to investors.
 While we exercise influence over CSS through our representation on the CSS Board of Managers, we do not control its day-to-day operations.
-See the Incorporated Documents for more information about CSS and the CSP.
+CSS' day-to-day operations are managed by CSS management, which is overseen by the CSS Board of Managers.
+The Board of Managers consists of two Freddie Mac and two Fannie Mae representatives.